-Deductible pet insurance is a type of policy where you pay a deductible before the insurer pays out.
-For example, if your pet needs surgery and the cost is $2000, you would pay the first $500, and the insurer would pay the remaining $1500.
+Deductible pet insurance is a policy where you pay a deductible before the insurer pays.
+For example, if your pet needs surgery and costs $2000, you would pay the first $500, and the insurer would pay the remaining $1500.

 What pet insurance does not increase with age?

-Some insurers offer level-premium policies, which means that your premium will not increase with age.
+Some insurers offer level-premium policies, meaning your premium will not increase with age.
 However, these policies typically have a higher initial premium.

 What is the annual limit for pet insurance?

-The annual limit is the maximum amount that an insurer will pay out in a year.
-After you reach the limit, you will have to pay for any additional medical costs.
+The annual limit is the maximum amount an insurer will pay out in a year.
+After pet parents reach the limit, they will have to pay additional medical costs.
 Limits can be per-pet or per-policy and are typically between $500 and $2500.